jamesbachini/stellar-dev-skill/skill/zk-proofs.md

 Noir Docs: https://noir-lang.org/docs/

 #### Noir x Ultrahonk
 The official backend for Noir generates Ultrahonk proofs.
 These are large proofs that use a lot of CPU to verify on-chain.
-The verifier contract below has  had some optimisations made to make this more feasible on Soroban.
+The verifier contract below has had some optimizations made to make this more feasible on Soroban.
 Noir Ultranhonk Verifier: https://github.com/yugocabrio/rs-soroban-ultrahonk Ultrahonk benefits from no trusted setup required (universal reference string via Aztec CRS).